 - Erich Seamon

-Climate Impacts Research Consortium – presently engaged as a researcher with CIRC, working on data mining and climate impacts related to drought and agriculture (www.pnwcirc.org).
+Climate Impacts Research Consortium – Engaged as a researcher with CIRC as a PhD student, working on data mining and climate impacts related to drought and agriculture (www.pnwcirc.org).
 CIRC is one of nine NOAA RISA teams that are exploring climate impact issues.

 University of Idaho – worked from 2011-2018 as an environmental data manager for a 20M USDA climate change funded research team, Regional Approaches to Climate Change for Pacific Northwest Agriculture (http://reacchpna.org)